awslabs/unicornflix/documentation/Admin.md

 Now that our AWS resources have been configured, lets add the Admin functionality as this will allow us to create new content.
 To do so, we will first drop in the authenticator component and configure it to wrap the Admin react component that renders the Admin page.

-1. In an IDE open `unicornflix/src/components/Admin/index.jsx`
+1. In an IDE open `unicornflix/src/components/Admin/index.jsx`.
+This is the react component that will render when we go to the admin page.
+More information on React can be found [here](https://reactjs.org/) on the official site
 1. At the bottom of the import block, add the following statement to bring in the Authenticator component:

     ```javascript